Fundacio-Bit/covid-tourism-rss-news-reporting/README.md

     Fundació Balears d'Innovació i Tecnologia (Fundació BIT)

 Used to provide media news processed data to the AETIB.
-They will be included in reports that evaluate how the COVID global sanitary crisis affects the tourism sector in balearic islands.

 Data are retrieved from a database populated by an [RSS news extraction](https://github.com/Fundacio-Bit/escolta-activa-rss-news-etl) procedure.